nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_stream_switching.md

 The `setAdaption` feature enables the application/viewer to change the adaption rule eg. from manually controlled to automatic switching behavior.

 Currently available adaption rules are:
+  * `none` - Manual switching
   * `deviationOfMean` - Buffer based bitrate adaption rule
-  * `none` - Manual switching
+  * `deviationOfMean2` - Enhanced buffer based bitrate adaption rule (added in v4.5)

 > **Note:** You can find more information on the setAdaption API in our [API documentation](../nanoplayer_api/#nanoplayersetadaptionadaption).